schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 # Testing Schematics

-When it comes to testing schematics, unit tests are often the method of choice.
-These are valuable and provide the benefits that unit tests generally do.
-They’re fast, isolated, easy to mock, and can provide a quick feedback loop.

-When it comes to E2E tests, the conversations start to vary.
-Generally speaking, it’s not uncommon to hear E2E tests being described as brittle, slow, and requiring more setup than unit tests.
-Libraries like [Cypress](https://www.cypress.io/) and a better understanding of what to test go a long way to fixing these issues but that’s another conversation altogether 🙂.
+When I started writing schematics I found it challenging to visually see what my code was doing against an Angular application.
+I wanted a quick feedback loop similar to what front end development has like live-reload.
+Before each release, I wanted to run the schematic against a real Angular application and assert that the schematic ran successfully while not breaking anything in the process.
+These testing needs guided me to build a Sandbox for developing schematics.
+You can find a starter project with it **[here](https://github.com/schuchard/schematic-starter)**.

-I mention E2E tests because underneath all the “negatives” I just discussed, they're extremely accurate ways to test applications.
+What I described above shares a lot in common with E2E tests.
+Though, it doesn't come with many of the common shortcomings such as slow execution and brittleness.
+They're extremely accurate ways to test applications.
 No simulations, no mocking, no configs.
 Just the code executing in its targeted environment.

-If you’ve developed a schematic before you’ve probably reached a point where you’d like to test your code against a real Angular application.
-Ideally, it would be nice to do this repeatedly as you develop each new feature.
-Even better, before each release, you could run your schematic against a real Angular application and assert that the functionality exists and that it didn’t break anything in the process.

-I ran into those needs when I started writing schematics and came up with a way to achieve all those things in a fairly simple way.
-I call it the Sandbox and you can find a starter project with it **[here](https://github.com/schuchard/schematic-starter)**.
+Schematics can also be unit tested just like any other unit of code and provide the benefits that unit tests generally do.
+They’re fast, isolated, easy to mock, and can provide a quick feedback loop.
+That being said, this article will focus on the Sandbox method.

 # The Sandbox

+The sandbox is a version controlled directory in your schematic repository that will generally contain an Angular application.
+For testing and development, you'll execute your schematic against the application in the sandbox.
+Since the sandbox is version controlled, you can quickly see the changes made to the Angular app after the schematic is run.

-Adding a sandbox allows you to repeatedly run the schematic against an Angular app.
-With a few scripts, you can run these as fast as than unit tests and easily see a diff of what your schematic did.
-You can also run them programmatically, like as part of a `test` script before releases.
+With a few scripts that we'll setup below, you can repeatedly run the schematic during development and easily see a diff of what your schematic does in the sandbox.
+Since we're scripting this behavior, sandbox testing can be included as part of a `test` script before releases.

 ## Architecture overview

-The sandbox will be a version-controlled sibling application that you’ll run your schematic against through npm/yarn linking.
+The sandbox directory will contain a version-controlled Angular application that the schematic will run against through npm/yarn linking.

 ```bash
 •